richmedina/vot-dev/README.md

 The program takes in:

-1. a `.wav` file, and
+1. `.wav` files, and
-2. a `.TextGrid` with time-aligned word and phone tiers.
+2. `.TextGrid` files with time-aligned word and phone tiers.

 And it returns